-Climate models have invariably predicted that the upper atmosphere would become more moist as a result of global warming, the question remained whether these disturbances are natural or anthropogenic.
-A new research that used satellite readings found that indeed rising vapor content in the upper troposphere comes a result of man-made global warming.
-The findings further strengthens climate models and adds to a body of evidence that supports anthropogenic climate change.
+Climate models have invariably predicted that the upper atmosphere would become moister as a result of global warming, the question remained whether these disturbances are natural or anthropogenic.
+A new research that used satellite readings found that indeed rising vapor content in the upper troposphere comes as a result of man-made global warming.
+The findings further strengthen climate models and add to a body of evidence that supports anthropogenic climate change.

 A wetter atmosphere